sklasek/svalflux/flux_updated_figs.md

 more.
 <img src="flux_updated_figs_files/figure-gfm/unnamed-chunk-6-1.png" style="display: block; margin: auto;" />

-Update this figure legend below.
 Figure 6.
 Microbial community diversity patterns across peak modeled AOM depths.
 Shannon diversity indices of microbial communities for individual samples plotted by their distance above (positive) or below (negative) the depths corresponding to present-day maximum AOM rates across all cores.
-Cores are divided by panel based on whether sulfate-methane dynamics are (A) non-steady-state, or (B) at steady-state.
-Dotted horizontal lines show the distance interval corresponding to samples from non-steady-state cores.
-Multiple R2 and slope p-values are shown for linear regressions of points within these intervals.
-These analyses suggest microbial community diversity correlates better with the peak AOM depth in non-steady-state cores than in the others.
+Cores are divided by panel based on whether methane flux is (A) high, or (B) low, and colored according to different stages of methane dynamics.
+Dotted horizontal lines show the distance interval corresponding to high methane flux samples.
+Multiple R^2 and slope p-values are shown for linear regressions of points within these intervals.

 ### Beta-diversity (diversity between communities)